ianmelendez95/formalgo/README.md

 the previous section.
 Consider this file analogous to a binary file, a format that is nearest to what the raw machine interprets.

-NOTE: Remove all comments (anything including and after "//") from your final diff.fa file, the evaluator does not support comments.

 - diff.fa
 ```
 2 ab